elastio/bon/website/src/guide/antipatterns.md

 ### ✅ Good

-Instead, make the member's type non-generic.
-Move generics to the setter methods' signature.
-It's easier to understand what it means with an example.
+Instead, make the member's type non-generic and move generics to the setter methods' signature.
+Let's what it means with an example.

-For the case above, the good solution will be [`#[builder(into)]`](../reference/builder/member/into).
+For the case above, the good solution is [`#[builder(into)]`](../reference/builder/member/into).

 ```rust
 #[bon::builder]